What is Uranium Glass?

 6) Jadite Glass (Opaque / translucent green).
 NOTE: Some Jadite (Jade-ite or Jadeite) glass may fluoresce under UV light, but (according to several sources online) usually only the older glass produced by McKee Glass Company (introduced in 1930) and Jeannette Glass Company (introduced in 1932) does so.

 The majority of Jadite glass seen on the market today does NOT glow.
 More recently made glass, including Jadeite glass made by Anchor Hocking (usually marked “Fire King” on the base) will not glow since their formula did not include uranium.
 Other more recent makers of the “contemporary” or “reproduction” Jadeite or Jadite include L.E.
 Smith Glass Company, Fenton Art Glass Company, and Mosser Glass Company.
 Most of the glass made by those companies will not fluoresce under a black light.
-Also, in recent years, large quantities of similar-looking opaque green glassware have also been made in Asia, especially China, and exported to the US market.
+Also, in recent years, large quantities of similar-looking opaque green glassware have been made in Asia, especially China, and exported to the US market.

 If you find Jadite glassware in shops, flea markets, antique malls, etc., this may be of some help in distinguishing the newer glass from the older vintage glass of the 1930s.
-Occasionally, pieces of Jadite “sea glass” or “beach glass” are found by collectors – be sure to pass a pocket blacklight over any pieces that you find!
+Occasionally, pieces of Jadite “sea glass” or “beach glass” are found by collectors – be sure to pass a pocket black light over any pieces that you find!

 Two Panel goblet shown under black light, glowing a light bright yellowish green